 When it comes down to it, particularly when digital color management is involved, the number of possible color variations amount to a near limitless number, above that of googolplex.

-While the average layman might not know this, those who have made colors the focus of their careers, including photographers, do.
+While the average layman might not know this, it’s well-known to those who have made colors the focus of their careers, including photographers.
 The camera is their tool and color management their craft.
 With that in mind, consider their perspective.

 You save the file, export it, and feel good about the masterpiece you’ve just created – only to find that the colors don’t look like what they did when you were working on them.

 As photographers, I’m sure we’ve all been there at one point or another.
-A truly heartbreaking and annoying situation to be in no doubt!
+A truly annoying (even heartbreaking) situation!

 What if we were to tell you that there is a way to say goodbye to this dilemma for good?